How to Live a Meaningful Life: What is Meaningfulness?

 Although interchangeable, value and meaningfulness are not the same.
 I could extract value from a lecture because it gives me knowledge, but that lecture can be meaningless to me because it does not fulfill my deeper needs.
 An experience can provide value without providing fulfillment.

 This is kind of like the difference between being grateful and being appreciative.
 Often in the face of adversity do we claim that we are grateful for a misfortune because it gave us a new perspective or developed our strength.
 For example, I could say that even though I found a particular job stressful and annoying, I'm grateful for it because it helped develop my patience and humbled me.
 The gratefulness is a retrospective quality, but in the moment, I did not enjoy the experience and it did not fulfill nor satisfy me.
-I could say that appreciate the challenge of a yoga sequence, it really helps me push my abilities and it is ultimately fun and enjoyable and I feel fulfilled by it in the moment and in retrospect.
+I could say that I appreciate the challenge of a yoga sequence, it really helps me push my abilities and it is ultimately fun and enjoyable and I feel fulfilled by it in the moment and in retrospect.

 One can often find value in retrospect, by looking at an experience through the lens of gratefulness.
 Meaningfulnes can also be found in retrospect, but it often means that one felt fulfilled in the moment.
 There are definitely exceptions, and one of the most important factors is perspective.